 With this sample size of one, his ERA and FIP were lower than his xFIP over 92 mph.
 As his velocity declined, his xFIP has not increased as much as his FIP and ERA.

 Looking back at Mike Fast’s five-year-old article, most of the information still holds up today.
 The only change I found was relievers now will see more of an increase in ERA and FIP as their velocity declines.
 Even though he didn’t look at it, xFIP doesn’t move in tangent with ERA like FIP does.
 This discrepancy is one corner of the sabermetric world someone can explore.

 Jeff, one of the authors of the fantasy baseball guide,The Process, writes for RotoGraphs, The Hardball Times, Rotowire, Baseball America, and BaseballHQ.
 He has been nominated for two SABR Analytics Research Award for Contemporary Analysis and won it in 2013 in tandem with Bill Petti.
 He has won four FSWA Awards including on for his Mining the News series.
-He's won Tout Wars three times, LABR once, and got his first NFBC Main Event win in 2021.
+He's won Tout Wars three times, LABR twice, and got his first NFBC Main Event win in 2021.
 Follow him on Twitter @jeffwzimmerman.